Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 This pattern on 2 implies that either of these two numbers of digit 2 must appear in one of these two cells in C8 so that no other empty cell in C8 can have digit 2.

-Breakthrough by single digit lock on 2: R6C8 6 by reduction -- R4C7 2 by reduction -- R4C2 6 by reduction and exception in R4 -- R8C3 6 by scan for 6 in R9, C1, C2 -- R2C7 6 by scan for 6 in R1, C8, C9.
+Breakthrough by single digit lock on 2: R6C8 6 by reduction -- R4C7 2 by reduction -- R4C2 6 by reduction in R4 -- R8C3 6 by scan for 6 in R9, C1, C2 -- R2C7 6 by scan for 6 in R1, C8, C9.

 Parallel scan for 8 on empty cells of C3: 8 in R9 eliminates R9C3, 8 in R6 eliminates R6C3 leaving only the cell R2C3 for 8: R2C3 8.
 This is an important breakthrough.